JuliaInterop/MATLAB.jl/README.md

 #### Viewing the MATLAB Session

 To open an interactive window for the MATLAB session, use the command `show_msession()`.
 To hide the window, use `hide_msession()`.
-Note that closing this window will result in a errors, so it is advised that one uses the `hide_msession()` command instead.
+Note that closing this window will result in an error, so it is advised that one uses the `hide_msession()` command instead.

 Note that this feature only works on Windows.